dark0dave/dotfiles/README.md

 ## zsh

-Remmeber to install zsh and direnv
+Remmeber to install zsh, oh-my-zsh and direnv

 And zsh-autosuggestions
 ```bash